Erosion Control Permit

 Please refer to the Community Development Division for any questions regarding erosion control for single-family houses, duplexes, and two-unit condos.
 You may reach us at (262)-532-4270 for any questions regarding erosion control, grade plans, and building permit status for projects located in subdivisions and condo developments.

-- The fee for an Erosion Control Permit for multi-family, industrial, institutional, commercial, filling, and grading projects is $150, plus a monthly inspection charge until the site is permanently landscaped and stabilized and all engineering concerns are satisfied.
+- The fee for an Erosion Control Permit for multi-family, industrial, institutional, commercial, filling, and grading projects is subject to a monthly inspection charge until the site is permanently landscaped and stabilized and all engineering concerns are satisfied.

 - The erosion control permit fees for utility and subdivision projects are based on the size of the project.

 - Erosion control devices such as silt fence are required to remain on the lot and be maintained until the landscaping is completed.